 - The way the second trailer is edited, it almost looks like Thor jumps out the window when he sees Loki.

-- In an alternate scene Doctor Strange didn't trap Loki in a different dimension, but in a porta potty at a construction site, only accessable with a magic key.
+- In an alternate version of the Doctor Strange scene, he didn't trap Loki in a different dimension, but in a porta potty at a construction site, only accessible with a magic key.
 Thor gets there right after a construction worker exits said porta potty, who gives him a weird look.
 Thor then opens it to find Loki in an extremely awkward position.
 The God of Mischief is accordingly pissed of.Loki: [hissing] Took you long enough!

 Thor: I, uh, had to pick up the key...